KHP-Informatics/ALSgeneScanner/README.md

 ALSgeneScanner is a pipeline designed for the analysis of NGS data of ALS patients.
 It perfoms alignment, variant calling, structural variant callin and repeat expansion calling as well as variant annotation using Annovar.
 It restricts the analysis to a subset of genes (~150) which have been shown to be associated with ALS.
 A complete list of the included genes is available as a [Google Spreadsheet](https://goo.gl/mngrMC).
 It also prioritize variants according to the scientific evidence of the gene association and the effect prediction of the variant.
 At present this can only be done using the reference genome hg19.

 ALSgeneScanner is based on the DNAscan analysis framework.
-For a detailed description of all ALSgeneScanner components please read the ALSgeneScanner preprint[the ALSgeneScanner preprint](https://www.biorxiv.org/content/biorxiv/early/2018/07/26/378158.full.pdf) and the [DNAscan preprint](https://www.biorxiv.org/content/biorxiv/early/2018/02/18/267195.full.pdf)
+For a detailed description of all ALSgeneScanner components please read [the ALSgeneScanner preprint](https://www.biorxiv.org/content/biorxiv/early/2018/07/26/378158.full.pdf) and the [DNAscan preprint](https://www.biorxiv.org/content/biorxiv/early/2018/02/18/267195.full.pdf)

 ![alt text](https://github.com/KHP-Informatics/ALSgeneScanner/raw/master/Figure1_ALSgeneScaner.jpg)